JamesVeug/InscyptionZergMod/README.md

 - Ultralisk - 2,6 with Armoured and Splash Damage
 - Roach - 2,2 with Regenerate.
 Evolves into Ravenger
 - Ravenger - 2,2 with Snipe
-- Mutalisk - 1,3 with Flying and Regeneration
+- Mutalisk - 1,3 with Airborne and Regeneration
 - Queen - 1,3 With Spawn Larva
 - Hydralisk - 3,2.
 Evolves into Lurker
 - Lurker - 2,2 with Submurge and Wack'a'mole